If you need to take Embrace with you on your next trip, there are a few things to think about in advance.

-Airplane mode disables Bluetooth
+Airplane mode (Flight Mode)

-On the plane, you’re instructed to put your phone in Airplane mode which disables Bluetooth.
-Without it, Embrace cannot communicate with your phone and the Alert App to send alerts if a seizure occurs.
-If there is a chance you might have a seizure during the flight, we advise that you tell someone travelling with you about your epilepsy and how to help if you have a seizure.
+Without the internet and Bluetooth, Embrace will not be able to communicate with your phone and the Alert App won’t send alerts to caregivers if a seizure occurs.
+If there is a chance you might have seizures during your flight, we strongly advise telling your travel companion about your epilepsy and how they can help you during the seizure event.

 Caregivers in certain countries cannot be added

 Unfortunately, the Embrace Alerting System is not available in all countries.
 If you are traveling to the below countries and plan on adding some local caregivers, the Alert App will restrict you from doing so.

 Here is the list of the mentioned countries: